- Identify a "myth" as a story created to explain scientific phenomena

 Step 3: Have a volunteer define the word myth using a dictionary and discuss its meaning.
 Tell students that a myth is a kind of story which attempts to interpret some aspect of the world around us, often times expressing its culture's moral values in human terms.

 Step 4: Help students identify characteristics in the story you read aloud that are unique to mythical literature.
 Ask students the following inferential questions about the book:

 - What is being interpreted in this story?

 - Is the interpretation real or scientifically based?
 Why or why not?

 - What moral value is being addressed in this story?

-Step 4: Brainstorm other well-known stories that can be classified as myths.
+Step 5: Brainstorm other well-known stories that can be classified as myths.
 Write student responses on the board or chart paper.
 Ask students why they chose these particular stories.
 What characteristics classify these stories as myths?
-Help the students to refer to any interpretations, explanations, and other moral lessons addressed in each myth.
+Help students refer to any interpretations, explanations, and other moral lessons addressed in each myth.

-Step 6: To conclude, read aloud a myth that is unfamiliar to the students.
-(See the example of the Australian myth.)
-Have the students write a paragraph or two either defending the story as a myth or explaining why it is not.
+Step 8: To conclude, read aloud a myth that is unfamiliar to the students (a picture book or a myth from another source will do).
+Have students write a paragraph or two either defending the story as a myth or explaining why it is not.

 Supporting All Learners

-Evaluate the Word Questioning Worksheet (PDF) and the paragraphs about the unknown myth.
+Evaluate the Word Questioning Worksheets and the paragraphs about the unknown myth.
 Look for rationales in the paragraphs that include characteristics of a myth: about nature, explains a phenomenon, etc.